Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Empirical Study

 \subsection{Local Experiments on Patches}

-Here, we apply our proposed methods on RGB patches of increasing size --- 1x1, 2x2, 4x4, and 8x8 --- for image colorization, super-resolution, and inpainting tasks.
+We apply our proposed methods on RGB patches of increasing size --- 1x1, 2x2, 4x4, and 8x8 --- for image colorization, super-resolution, and inpainting tasks.
 The obtained results are illustrated in Figure~\ref{fig: local exact puq results} and Figure~\ref{fig: local adaptive and reduced puq results}, where Figure~\ref{fig: local exact puq results} compares our exact procedure, E-PUQ, to baseline methods, and Figure~\ref{fig: local adaptive and reduced puq results} examines our approximation procedures, DA-PUQ and RDA-PUQ.
-Additionally, we present in Table~\ref{tab: local results} a numerical comparison of uncertainty volumes across tasks at 8x8 patch resolution.
+In Table~\ref{tab: local results} we present a numerical comparison of uncertainty volumes across tasks at 8x8 patch resolution.
 We also provide visual representations of the uncertainty volume maps for patches at varying resolutions in Figure~\ref{fig: local visualizations}.

 The results shown in Figure~\ref{fig: local exact puq results} and Figure~\ref{fig: local adaptive and reduced puq results} demonstrate that our method provides smaller uncertainty volumes, and thus more confined uncertainty regions, when compared to previous work in all tasks and patch resolutions, and while satisfying the same statistical guarantees in all cases.
 More specifically, Figure~\ref{fig: local exact puq results} compares our exact procedure, E-PUQ, to baseline methods.
 Following this figure, one can see that using the E-PUQ procedure we obtained an improvement of $\sim \times 100$ in the uncertainty volumes in colorization and an improvement of $\sim \times 10$ in super-resolution and inpainting, when applied to the highest resolution of 8x8.
 Additionally, as the patch resolution increases, we observe a desired trend of uncertainty volume reduction, indicating that our method takes into account spatial correlation to reduce uncertainty.
 Note that even a patch size of $1\times 1$ brings a benefit in the evaluated volume, due to the exploited correlation within the three color channels.
 E-PUQ reduces trivially to im2im-uq \cite{angelopoulos2022image} and Conffusion~\cite{horwitz2022conffusion} when applied to scalars ($1 \times 1 \times 1$ patches).